giacomo-gcad/dopa_workflow/cep_analysis/README.md

 ### 3. Computing statistics in GRASS
 A different `exec_cep_rasterlayername_stats.sh` exists for each raster to be analyzed.
 Raster layer name and mapset in GRASS database are defined in each script.
-Depending on the type of raster considered, each `exec_cep_rasterlayername_stats.sh` script calls the corresponding slave script.o base slave scripts perform the core of the analysis for categorical and continuous rasters, respectively:  `slave_cep_catraster_stats.sh` and `slave_cep_conraster_stats.sh`.
+Depending on the type of raster considered, each `exec_cep_rasterlayername_stats.sh` script calls the corresponding slave script.
+Two base slave scripts perform the core of the analysis for categorical and continuous rasters, respectively:  `slave_cep_catraster_stats.sh` and `slave_cep_conraster_stats.sh`.
 Only for a few rasters, described under [SPECIAL CASES](#SPECIAL CASES), specific slave scripts have to be executed.